rust-lang/book/second-edition/src/ch12-05-working-with-environment-variables.md

 "Trust me." that contains "rust" with a lowercase r.
-This test will fail to compile right now since we haven't yet defined the `search_case_insensitive` function; feel free to add a skeleton implementation that always returns an empty array in the same way that we did for the `search` function in Listing 12-16 in order to see the test compile and fail.
+This test will fail to compile right now since we haven't yet defined the `search_case_insensitive` function; feel free to add a skeleton implementation that always returns an empty vector in the same way that we did for the `search` function in Listing 12-16 in order to see the test compile and fail.

 ### Implementing the `search_case_insensitive` Function